CyVerse-learning-materials/foss/docs/index.md

 ## Workshop Structure

-Synchronously, we will meet each week virtually for one and a half to two hours for discussion and hands-on activities with our instructors.
+Synchronously, we will meet each week virtually for two hours to discuss and have hands-on activities with our instructors.

 Each week we will discuss a new topic, ranging from data management to documentation to software management (see [schedule](./schedule.md)).